f5devcentral/tmos-cloudinit/README.md

 When you run the `tmos_image_patcher` container from this repository's root directory, it will find the `image_path_files` directory structure and patch your images with the files found within.
 This repository's `image_path_files` directory structure is designed to inject all four of `tmos-cloudinit` modules and patch the `cloud-init` configuration file template to load the `tmos-cloudinit` modules properly when TMOS boots.

-The open source tools used in the container are all user space utilities, thus the container requires no special privledges other then write access to the diretory where your downloaded TMOS disk archives are mounted (`/TMOSImages` see below).
+The open source tools used in the container are all user space utilities, thus the container requires no special privileges other then write access to the directory where your downloaded TMOS disk archives are mounted (`/TMOSImages` see below).

 #### Expected Docker Volume Mounts for the `tmos_image_builder` Container ####